 Engaging with young people is recognised as vital.
-Many schools have developed eco-councils.
+Many schools have developed ecocouncils.
 Working with children and young people through eco-councils, managers from early years settings, and head teachers from schools, we will look to develop the idea of school climate change and environment strategies and link these to future skills provision, improving careers advice and guidance and building behavioural change.

 Creating a sustainable future and quality of life for young people must involve the voices of, and engagement with young people.
+A key element of the public consultation for this strategy purposely involved consulting directly with young people within the schools of Moray.
 Current and future generations are inheriting a changing climate as a result of fossil fuel combustion worldwide and will experience even greater impacts of more extreme weather in their everyday lives, to that which we are experiencing today.
 The infrastructure developed now: housing, transport, energy and digital, will shape the way young people live their lives.